levskaya/eschersketch/src/components/help.md

 The __grid adjustment__ tool allows to you move the "center" of the point-symmetry or wallpaper symmetry as well as scale the grid-spacing used in wallpaper symmetries.
 Most commonly, one wants a grid-spacing exactly __½__ or __2x__ the current one - buttons are provided to do just that.

-## Exporting and Saving Files

-__Picture__ Save the visible frame as a PNG image file.

-__Tile__ This is very useful: a symmetric wallpaper pattern can be described by a small tile, and used in tools such as Photoshop's "pattern fill", used to generate textures for 3d-graphics, or uploaded to sites such as [Spoonflower][spoon] or [Contrado][contrado] to be turned into custom wrapping-paper, fabric textiles, or wallpaper!
-When exported as a tile, Eschersketch upsamples the pixel density by a factor of 4x, so as to provide enough DPI for decent prints.

-__SVG__ Saves all drawn objects into an SVG file for use in a proper vector graphics tool.  __Warning:__ given the huge numbers of replicates in a complicated scene with a fine grid, this could grind to a halt if there's too much being exported on too fine a grid size.
-Each drawing operation's replicated graphical elements are exported in their own group.

 ## Sharing Links to your Drawing

   Icon |  Description